sammyrulez/rich-crypto-hamster/README.md

-rich-crypto-hamster
+Rich Crypto Hamster
 ===================

-A bitcoin exchange build with EventSourcing and CQRS
+A bitcoin exchange example built with EventSourcing and CQRS